Find out if you need a Spanish visa or permit to visit, live, work, or study in Spain.

-For more information, see Work in Spain: Guide to Spanish work visas and permits.
+For more information, see our guide to Spanish work visas and permits.

-For foreign documents to be valid in Spain, they must be translated into Spanish and legalised (certified as authentic) or have an Apostille seal.
+For foreign documents to be valid in Spain, they must be translated into Spanish and legalized (certified as authentic) or have an Apostille seal.

 Translations should be produced by translators certified by the Spanish Ministry of Foreign Affairs and Cooperation, or through the Spanish embassy/consulate in your home country.
 Contact the Spanish embassy or consulate in your home country for more information.